spiritualdevelopment/spiritualdevelopment.github.io/content/_index.en.md

 Max 5 participants each class.
 Please call to save your place.

-Please wear comfortable clothes and bring a blanket.
+Please wear comfortable clothes and bring a mat and a blanket.

 {{% /workshop %}}